 With the Code Redemption Field Widget, you can now restrict access to who can submit your form by using a single code or multiple unique codes.
 In this doc, we'll walk through how to set up this field and configure it just the way you want.

 Note: For the purpose of this doc, we'll already assume that you've started a new campaign and selected a template, then added a Form Container (if one wasn't already included in the template).
 If you need help starting a campaign, check out our Getting Started with ShortStack walkthrough video.

 If you plan on using a list of codes that you've created (instead of one single code), you'll want to create the list before jumping into the Campaign Builder.

 You can create a list in any popular spreadsheet program.
 The Code Redemption field will mark your codes as redeemed as they are used for entries.

-Here, we've created a code list in Google Sheets, and then saved the file in the .csv (comma-separated values) format.
+Once your code list is created, save the file in the .csv (comma-separated values) format.

 With the widget settings open, you'll see all the field types you can add in the pop-up.
 Click the Code Redemption field type, then click Next.

 You'll now use the Field Settings section of the widget settings to make your adjustments to the field.
 This section is broken up into a few different areas:

 - Text: Here, you can add a Label for the field and a Placeholder that will appear in the field prior to your entrant typing anything in.

 - Validation: This is where you'll be setting up the actual code redemption - we'll go over that in detail in the next section.